ndgigliotti/dsc-phase-4-project/README.md

 <div align="center"><img src="images/output_140_0.png"></div>

-This dataset is very small and noisy, and I shouldn't expect to obtain a highly accurate model.
+The dataset is small and noisy, and I shouldn't expect to obtain a highly accurate model.
 Nevertheless, I have a good sense of how to improve it.
 See Future Work for more details.

 ## Methods